90s Video Games & The 5 Best Pokémon Games by Ranking

 You could have a stadium battle mode with Pokémon and control them like how they do in the anime series.
 Of course, it was a turn-based game, and you couldn't control the Pokémon in real-time.
 But it still gave different vibes than the usual titles thanks to the 3d graphics.

 With the hyped-up Nintendo Switch titles, it is often easy to forget the previous generation of games that started it all.
 So, it is not a bad idea to revisit the vintage titles or visit them for the first time if you are new to the franchise.
-These games are not only acclaimed to be the best 90s Pokémon games, but also regarded as the best in the whole Pokémon series of games.
+These games are not only acclaimed to be the best 90's video games, but also regarded as the best old school pokemon games.